Caustics in the sine-Gordon model from quenches in coupled 1D Bose gases: From two coupled condensates to the sine-Gordon model

+The third term in the SG+ model involves the gradient of density fluctuations and has the effect of suppressing density fluctuations at small length scales which are otherwise free to proliferate.
+Taking the ratio of the density fluctuations (the first term) to the gradient of the density fluctuations (the third term) we see that the intrinsic length scale associated with density fluctuations is the healing length

+which represents the minimum length at which our theory in terms of classical density and phase fields is valid \cite{ Gritsev_2007_linear_response,hungarian_paper}.
+Even if short wavelength modes are not excited initially, the nonlinearity of the SG model couples the different modes and over time they can become excited unless some kind of regularization, such as occurs naturally through the third term in the SG+ model, is applied.

+As shown in chapter 3 of the monograph in reference \cite{Giamarchi_book}, renormalization group treatments show in fact that the third term in Eq.\ (\ref{eq:fullassym}) is formally irrelevant, but in order to prevent small scale density fluctuations in numerical calculations previous authors have used a lattice where the spacing is chosen to be greater than $\xi_{h}$ \cite{hungarian_paper}.
+In our work we implement both the lattice regularization procedure and retain the third term in Eq.\ (\ref{eq:fullassym}) so that the cut off is applied smoothly.

-The nonlinear piece in both Hamiltonians is the cosine term which originates from tunneling between the two wells and occurs in all Josephson junction type problems.
-It provides an effective potential well for phase configurations $\phi(z,t)$ that play the role of rays.
-In fact, as we shall see in Section \ref{sec:caustics_in_sine_gordon}, it acts as an (imperfect) lens that focuses rays excited by the quench to form caustics.
+The nonlinear term in the SG and SG+ Hamiltonians is the cosine term which originates from tunneling between the two wells and occurs in all Josephson junction type problems.
+As noted above this is also the only term that is directly modified by the $J$-quench as there is no term depending on $J$ in the symmetric sector \cite{Bouchoule2005,Gritsev_2007_linear_response}.
+From the structure of this term it can be seen that it appears as a potential well for phase configurations $\phi(z,t)$.
+In fact, as we shall see in Section \ref{sec:caustics_in_sine_gordon}, it behaves like an (imperfect) lens that focuses such phase `rays' excited by the quench to form caustics.
 For the sake of brevity, and when we deem no confusion can arise, we will omit the `$a$' subscript on antisymmetric variables since we will not be dealing with symmetric degrees of freedom.

 The fact that the two fields $\phi(z)$ and $\rho(z)$ form a conjugate pair means that their equations of motion are given by Hamilton's equations

 where $\mathcal{H}$ is the Hamiltonian density defined via